 Not to point out the obvious, but every relationship shifts and develops over time.
-The way we relate to our parents, our friends, and, yes, our romantic partners, moves through distinct stages as bonds are formed and tested.
+The way we relate to our parents, our friends, and, our romantic partners moves through distinct stages as bonds are formed and tested.
 Why is it, then, that the stages of a romantic relationship seem more difficult to decipher?
-While it's true that every relationship cycles through different phases, what exactly they entail and how long they last differ from couple to couple.
+While it's true that every relationship cycles through different phases, what they entail and how long they last will differ from couple to couple.

 When is it best for couples to start getting serious?
 Does the honeymoon phase really exist?
 Does falling out of the honeymoon phase mean falling out of love?
 To help provide some clarity, we asked two dating experts, Bela Gandhi and Nora DeKeyser, for their takes on the most common stages of a romantic relationship.
 Surprisingly, both women had similar ideas for what partners can expect as a relationship goes from casual dates to seriously coupled.

 Below are the five stages of a relationship nearly every couple experiences, according to two dating experts.

 The Awkward Stage

 While some chance encounters result in instant chemistry, there's typically an initial awkwardness to slough off before the first date—and even during it.
 Testing the tepid waters of "do they like me, do they like me not" can be the toughest part.
 Saddling up the courage to even approach the other person, drafting up clever texts—while exciting, the very first steps of a potential relationship include the biggest challenges of all.